 Personally, I am a strong advocate of keeping an eye on politics and being actively involved.
 Where the line must be drawn starts first in our NOT publicly joining in on the hate that is being spewed upon those whom we disagree with.
 More importantly, is guarding our hearts against hating people, we consider enemies.
-While we consider those who practice evil and advocate clearly un-Biblical practices as enemies of God, we need to heed Jesus advice of ‘loving our enemies and praying for those who persecute us,’ or in today’s world of social media, those who argue and mock us for our stances and beliefs.
+While we consider those who practice evil and advocate clearly un-Biblical practices as enemies of God, we need to heed Jesus advice of ‘loving our enemies and praying for those who persecute us.’
+Or, in today’s world of social media try to love those who argue and mock us for our stances and beliefs.

-Everyone knows John 3:16 but should not stop reading as they view the words in the full context.
+Everyone knows John 3:16 but, should not stop reading the one verse, instead, view the words in the full context.
 John 3:17-21 (NLT) describes why our job is to love people and not judge them.

 “God sent his Son into the world not to judge the world, but to save the world through him.
 There is no judgment against anyone who believes in him.
 But anyone who does not believe in Him has already been judged for not believing in God’s one and only Son.
 And the judgment is based on this fact: God’s light came into the world, but people loved the darkness more than the light, for their actions were evil.
 All who do evil hate the light and refuse to go near it for fear their sins will be exposed.
 But those who do what is right come to the light so others can see that they are doing what God wants.”

-Jesus makes the outlandish statement to love those who mess us over, cheat, and advocate killing babies, amongst other things we stand for.
+Jesus makes the outlandish statement to love those who mess us over, cheat, and advocate killing babies, amongst other things we stand against.
 Judging has already taken place; it was done at the Cross on Calvary.
-Our job then is to be a light so those who are already judged will change their minds, see what they are doing is against God, and turn to Him for salvation.
+Our job is to be a light so those who are already judged will change their minds, see what they are doing is against God, and turn to Him for salvation.
 We all know that – but, how many of us actually live it?
-If we have a hardened heart, both those non-believers, and guess what, we also can miss the full knowledge of the truth if we’re not careful.
+If we have a hardened heart, both those non-believers, and guess what WE, also can miss the full knowledge of the truth if we’re not careful.

 I have come as a light to shine in this dark world, so that all who put their trust in me will no longer remain in the dark.
 I will not judge those who hear me but don’t obey me, for I have come to save the world and not to judge it.
 But all who reject me and my message will be judged on the day of judgment by the truth I have spoken.”
 John 12:37-43, 46-48 NLT